theambidextrousboy/evrythng-java-sdk/README.md

 You can also use the wrapper for your Android applications as it compiles on the Dalvik virtual machine!
 To get started get the latest `.jar` from the [Downloads](https://github.com/evrythng/evrythng-java-wrapper/downloads) section and adding it to your Android project's libraries.
 Make sure that the wrapper library is exported to your final Android application.

+To get you started with Android and EVRYTHNG have a look at the [FreezeMe](https://github.com/webofthings/FreezeMe) sample app.
+It is a freezer management application using QR codes, NFC tags and the EVRYTHNG API.

 ## Extending the wrapper

 ### Cloning the repository